-I am 55 years old male, height 168 cm, and weight 74 kg.
+I am 55 years old male, height 5 feet 5 inches, and weight 163 lbs.
 I do not drink or smoke.
 Presently, I am not under any medications.
 Previously, I took medicines for suspected acid reflux symptoms for six months but stopped since one year.
 I used to undergo comprehensive blood tests on a yearly basis.
 The query is about results of lab reports taken from two different labs.
 I am worried about the values of SGOT (AST) and SGPT (ALT).
 Does it indicate the damage to the liver?
 (The level of AGST and SGPT were normal up to last year).
 You are requested to advise me regarding the future course of action on this query.

 I note that your query is related to abnormal LFTs (blood liver function tests) SGOT (AST- aspartate transaminase) and SGPT (ALT- alanine transaminase).
 From the information you provided (attachment removed to protect patient identity), I understand that: